potiuk/airflow/BREEZE.rst

         Manages host-side Kind Kubernetes cluster that is used to run Kubernetes integration tests.
         It allows to start/stop/restart/status the Kind Kubernetes cluster and deploy Airflow to it.
-        This enables you to run tests inside the breeze environment with latest airflow images loaded.
+        This enables you to run tests inside the breeze environment with latest airflow images.
         Note that in case of deploying airflow, the first step is to rebuild the image and loading it to the cluster so you can also pass appropriate build image flags that will influence rebuilding the production image.
 Operation is one of: